xiaodigod/learngit/readme.txt

 Git is a discsadf version control system.
-Git is free software GPL.
+Git is free software GPL
+sdfsadfsadfsa.